 Dr. Richard Keefe co-founded WCG VeraSci in an effort to bring transformative, scientifically rigorous innovation to neurocognitive data collection in clinical trials.
 He has over 25 years of experience in clinical psychology, neuroscience, and drug development, and is globally recognized for his expertise in novel strategies for measuring treatment-related changes in human performance and behavior.

-In addition to his role at VeraSci, Dr. Keefe is Professor of Psychiatry, Psychology and Neurosciences at Duke University Medical Center, and serves on the Editorial Board of Psychological Medicine, Schizophrenia Research, and Innovations in Clinical Neuroscience.
+Dr. Keefe is Professor of Psychiatry, Psychology and Neurosciences at Duke University Medical Center, and serves on the Editorial Board of Psychological Medicine, Schizophrenia Research, and Innovations in Clinical Neuroscience.
 He is a Fellow of the American College of Neuropsychopharmacology, and on the Scientific Board of the Brain and Behavior Research Foundation.
 Dr. Keefe was President of the International Society for CNS Clinical Trials and Methodology from 2012 to 2014.
 He has published over 250 peer-reviewed scientific papers on cognition and CNS disorders.

 Dr. Keefe received his bachelor’s degree in psychology from Princeton University and received his PhD in clinical psychology from NYU.
 He completed his clinical psychology internship at Yale University School of Medicine.